KodyKendall/llamapress/README.md

 - **Customizability and Flexibility:** Tailor the platform to your needs, no compromises.

 ### 🚀 Strategic Reasons
-The real magic happens when people start building plugins on top of our open-source ecosystem.
-Think of it like WordPress, but for SaaS.
+The real magic happens when people start building plugins that they can share on top of our open-source ecosystem.
+Think of it like WordPress, but for SaaS, and with LLMs baked into it on day one.

 ## Why Ruby on Rails?